Non0reo/joy-con-webhid/README.md

 A [WebHID](https://web.dev/hid) driver for
-[Nintendo Joy-Cons](https://en.wikipedia.org/wiki/Joy-Con) with support for all buttons, analog sticks, and the device's gyroscope and accelerometer sensors.
+[Nintendo Joy-Cons](https://en.wikipedia.org/wiki/Joy-Con) with support for all buttons, analog sticks, all LEDs and the device's gyroscope and accelerometer sensors.

 ## Demo